synapsec-ai/soundsright-subnet/validating/running_validator.md

 pm2 set pm2-logrotate:retain 7
 ```

+#### 2.6 Obtain ElevenLabs API Key

+To run the validator, a [Pro Plan with ElevenLabs](https://elevenlabs.io/pricing) is required.
+You will be asked to enter your API key into the .env file.

 ### 3. Preparation

 This section covers setting up the repository, virtual environment, regenerating wallets, and setting up environmental variables.